The Windows Logon Tool is compatible with Active Directory SAM account names in the form of “Domain\Username”.

 Duplication with Microsoft Account

-If you have a Microsoft account on the device and there is a duplicate Microsoft account email address and AD account as the Microsoft account, the Microsoft account takes precedence.
+If you have a Microsoft account on the PC and there is a duplicate Microsoft account email address and AD account as the Microsoft account, the Microsoft account takes precedence.

-If you want to log on with AD using two-factor authentication with YubiKey on such a terminal, you need to register SAM in YubiOn Portal.
+If you want to log on with AD using two-factor authentication with YubiKey on such a PC, you need to register SAM in YubiOn Portal.